sabiwara/aja/README.md

 ### What are the next steps?

 Nothing is set in stone, but the next steps will probably be:
-- complete the API for `A.Vector` and improve its ergonomics
+- complete the API for `A.Enum` and improve its ergonomics
 - more benchmarks and performance optimizations
+- investigate how to make a subset of Aja available on other BEAM languages

 ## Copyright and License